World Cup Bracket 2018: Predictions, Odds and Picks Entering Sunday Play

 9 - Isco Alarcon has scored more goals for Spain than any other player since the start of 2017 (nine goals).
 Stellar. #ESP #MAR #ESPMAR #WorldCup https://t.co/a6F4k3CaP7

-Iago Aspas—whose clever last-minute, backheeled flick salvaged a point against the Atlas Lions—is another excellent option, having averaged a goal or an assist every 34 minutes for La Roja.
+Iago Aspas—whose clever, last-minute backheel flick salvaged a point against Morocco—is another excellent option, having averaged a goal or an assist every 34 minutes for La Roja.

-Their variety of attacking options should make up for shortcomings at the back, particularly against a Russia side who did not convince in their 3-0 defeat to Uruguay in the final group game.
+Their variety of attacking options should make up for their shortcomings at the back, particularly against a Russia side that did not convince in a 3-0 defeat to Uruguay last time out.

 Tips and Picks for Sunday's World Cup Games